-- Although the study load is based on fulltime, teaching activities are, in principle, scheduled on two weekdays, with the remaining days reserved for preparation individual and group assignments.
+- Although the study load is based on fulltime, teaching activities are, in principle, scheduled on two weekdays on campus, with the remaining days reserved for preparation individual and group assignments.

 - Applying insights from health and behavioural economics will often involve the use of algebra and calculus.
 In this course, this will involve exercises requiring the equivalent of high school math skills.
 Nonetheless, there are no entry requirements, and material will be available at the start and during the course for students to acquire these skills.